ocoretech/CTF-workbook/VulnLawyers.md

 ### **1. Reconnaissance**

-   We have to find 6 flags by using our skills, let's jump into it.
 The website provides a domain to start the challenge.
-   For reconnaissance, use nslookup to find any type of record on the webpage.
+For reconnaissance, use nslookup tool and the command: (nslookup -type=any vulnlawyers.co.uk)  to find any type of record on the webpage.
 If the result doesn't show any useful information, move on to the next step i.e. brute forcing.

-   Start searching for the subdomains with the help of bruteforcing with dnsrecon.
-After finding the sub-domains, use curl for extracting the data from the subdomain.
-You will find a different URL "http://data.vulnlawyers.co.uk", but we will check it later.
+Start searching for the subdomains with the help of brute force attack with dnsrecon(dnsrecon -d vulnlawyers.co.uk -D CTF/subdomains.txt -t brt).
+After finding the subdomains, use curl tool for extracting the data from the subdomain.
+The results will provide you with the first flag and a new URL "http://data.vulnlawyers.co.uk", but we will check into that later.

-   The first flag has been found with the help of brute force vulnerability.
+                                                Flag 1 found with the hekp of dnsrecon tool

 ### **2. Finding Endpoints**

-With the wordlists provided by hackinghub, use FUZZ tool to find out different endpoints on the domain.
+With the wordlists provided by hackinghub, start up "ffuf" tool to find out different endpoints on the domain.
+The command will work as following: (ffuf -w CTF/content.txt -t 2 -p 1.0 -H "Cookie: $cookie" -u vulnlawyers.co.uk/FUZZ).
 Now check for the results, you can see there are five endpoints on the domain.
 Now see if they work one by one.
 Only one endpoint worked i.e. the login page on the URL.
 It redirects you to a denied page, where it says "Access is denied from your IP address".

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/b88c36d3-7c3d-40e0-81f5-bdd0a5bf11e3)